votommy/Tetris-JS/README.md

 - Add 2-minute Ultra mode

 Bugs:
-- ~If the 'Submit Score' button is clicked multiple times in quick succession, it'll post multiple entries into the database.~
+- ~If the 'Submit Score' button is clicked multiple times in quick succession, it'll post multiple entries into the database.~ [Fixed]